 OUR MISSION:

-Our Community ESL Program improves the educational and career opportunities of non-native speakers by providing English reading, writing, and speaking instruction, helping students successfully integrate into southern Delaware communities.
+The Community ESL Program improves the educational and career opportunities of non-native speakers by providing English reading, writing, and speaking instruction, helping students successfully integrate into southern Delaware communities.

 WHO WE SERVE: